nmertix/osm-importer/README.md

-Simple importer for OpenStreetMap data.
+Simple importer for OpenStreetMap data to another format.